2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Southwest Region

 About 50% of the students majoring in theater at the school are women while 50% are male.

-Texas State University did quite well in this year’s ranking of the most popular places for drama and theater arts students to get a master’s degree.
-It came in at #6 on the list.
-Located in the small city of San Marcos, Texas State is a public school with a fairly large student population.
+With a ranking of #6, Texas State University did quite well on this year’s most popular schools for drama and theater arts students working on their master’s degree.
+Located in the small city of San Marcos, Texas State is a public college with a fairly large student population.

 About 33% of the students majoring in theater at the school are women while 67% are male.